Skip to main content

 In general, passing references to grandparent/great-grandparent objects is more conservative and more likely to lead to success than passing a parent object.
 For example, when loading OpportunityLineItems for a standard Salesforce org, passing the Product Id and Opportunity Id references would be successful.
 However, if the org has been customized with Opportunity roll-up summaries on the Account, then locking at the Account (grandparent object) could still occur because locks have only been prevented at the Opportunity (parent object) level.
 Passing the Account Id (grandparent) reference instead of the Opportunity Id (parent) reference will alleviate this issue.

-The references passed to @foreign_keys do not need to be actual Salesforce fields.
-In fact, they don't even have to be Salesforce Ids.
+The references passed to @foreign_keys do not need to be actual Salesforce fields or even Salesforce Ids.
 They could be external ids or other identifiers that describe the relationship of the current object to its predecessors.

 Set @foreign_keys to